 Jody is also a very proficient musician who specialized in playing the clarinet back in the day.
 It is a passion she shared with her former husband, and most likely, what bonded the pair when they started dating.
 Not much else information is available on Molly Yeh’s mother, Jody.
 In all likelihood, she is a private woman who chooses to stay away from the limelight.

-We can, however, confirm that Molly Yeh’s mother Jody Yeh is an American citizen, and estimate her to be in her late 50s at the moment.
+We can, however, confirm that Molly Yeh’s mother Jody Yeh is an American citizen, and estimate her to be in her early 60s at the moment.
 Jody is also an alumnus of the Julliard School of Performance Arts.
 This is where honed her skills, mastering the art of playing the clarinet in the process.

 Jody Yeh Wiki-bio.